What benefits can I expect to receive as a volunteer?

 Volunteers receive free admission to the park while volunteering, and may receive free camping or other accommodations as well, depending on the project and its duration (please see the housing question above).
 Meals are not provided.
 Annually, there is a "volunteer recognition event" where volunteers receive various service awards depending on their hours worked.
 And, of course, all volunteers have the opportunity to do meaningful work with interesting people in a National Park setting!

 Yes, but only in conjunction with certain volunteer positions.
 Prior to being given access, a federal background check must be completed.
 Additionally, each volunteer must complete annual "security awareness" training.

 What reimbursements are available?

 As a general rule, volunteers are not reimbursed for out of pocket expenses incurred during their volunteer service.
-However, following is a list of reimbursable expenses per current Rocky Mountain VIP reimbursable Policy.
+The following is a list of reimbursable expenses per Rocky Mountain VIP reimbursement Policy.

 2) Fingerprinting fees and postage to send the fingerprints to HR for required background checks.

 3) Mileage for VIPs using their personal vehicle for work.
 Supervisor must approve this prior to the volunteer incurring expenses.